 It continues to be a fantastic opportunity for Benji to gain project management experience as well as building understanding and examples relating to his ‘Knowledge, Skills and Behaviours’, which is needed to meet the CMDA standards.
 The experience has given Benji exposure to key stakeholders across the business and developed his ability to communicate effectively with senior executive leaders in order to deliver a vital project.
 Benji added:

-“I’ve been able to use a lot of transferable skills including communication and forming relationships, and also gain experience of an organisational structure and understand how decisions are made and implemented, through shadowing senior exec members and learning from them.
-They entrusted me with this responsibility and it has given me such valuable experience which will really help me in the future.”
+“I’ve been able to use a lot of transferable skills including communication and forming relationships.
+I have also gained experience of an organisational structure and now better understand how decisions are made and implemented having observed the actions of senior leaders and learnt from them.
+The BBC entrusted me with this responsibility and it has given me such valuable experience which will really help me in the future.”

-Looking ahead, Benji continues to work as part of the Response Team, as the project transitions to supporting its people and the organisation’s safe return to work.
+Benji continues to work as part of the Coronavirus Response Project as the project transitions to supporting the phased return of staff into BBC buildings.

 Sarah Langford – Business, Digital Marketing, Finance and HR Apprenticeships Manager commented: